CardiacModelling/ionBench/README.md

 The __ionbench__ directory contains the majority of the code, including the benchmarker and problems classes and the different optimisation algorithms.
 This is what is installed using pip.

-* The __approach__ subdirectory contains the approach classes, generalised settings for handling transformations and bounds.
+* The __modification__ subdirectory contains the modification classes, generalised settings for handling transformations and bounds.

 * The __benchmarker__ subdirectory contains the main __Benchmarker__ class that the test problems all inherit from and defines the core features of the benchmarkers.
 It also contains the __Tracker__ class which contains the functions to take performance metrics over time.